yakkomajuri/yakkomajuri.github.io/pages/index.md

 - What's your price?
 - Crossing lines
 - Don't do the thing you have a competitive advantage in
+- The most difficult question I have to answer
+- Is hypocrisy a real thing
+- You don't understand

 </details>
 </div>